The Loving Kitchen is a collection of comforting recipes straight from the kitchen of popular food blogger LeAnn Rice.

 Want a signature dinner you can serve on those special occasions?
 Stuffed Pork Tenderloin with Orange Cranberry Glaze with Creamy Smashed Baby Potatoes is the perfect meal to celebrate a milestone.
 LeAnn’s sunny narrative and ideas for bringing people together will remind you that the best meal you’ll ever cook is the one you prepare as an act of love.

 |About the Contributor(s)||LeAnn Rice

 LeAnn Rice is an approachable voice of wisdom in hospitality.
 Her heart is in welcoming the neighbor, nurturing the family, and feeding the community.
+She has a passion for sharing love and grace with others by preparing and serving delicious food with style and creating a beautiful environment for family gatherings and special events.
 She reaches tens of thousands through her popular food blog, www.LeAnnCooks.org, a site she developed as an outreach tool.